Run a Marathon in One Year: A Long-term Training Schedule for Beginners

 We have divided the year into four segments of three months each with the following emphases:

-• Overall preparation phase
+• special preparation phase.

-Phase I Acclimatizing phase (three months):
+Phase I Acclimatizing Phase (Three Months):

 The most important step is to get out of the door!
-When you’ve done this, you can do the rest.
+When you have done this, you can do the rest.
 At first, walk for 20 to 30 minutes at a fast pace two to three times per week.
 During the next two to three weeks, you can begin to jog slowly for one to two minutes, and then walk for one to two minutes.
 Keep alternating jogging and walking for 20 to 30 minutes.
 After some training sessions you can increase the jogging-walking intervals to 3 minutes each.
 The next step will be alternating four minutes of jogging and two minutes of faster walking, and then alternating six minutes of jogging and two minutes of fast walking.
 This is how you build up your endurance until you can, for example, jog for 30 or 40 minutes without stopping.
 At all times, keep your pace slow enough so that your breathing remains under control.

 You should now jog three to four times per week so that your weekly mileage and your endurance gradually build.
 Alternate between slightly challenging weeks and easier weeks with less mileage.
 For example, the longest run of a given week should be ten minutes longer than your previous longest run.

-If two to three training weeks have gone well, take a recovery week — train just three times, and just run as you feel to keep fit.
+If two to three training weeks have gone well, take a recovery week—train just three times, and just run as you feel to keep fit.
 Occasional easy weeks like this help you to consolidate your recent endurance gains while you rest before starting another block of training.

 Beginning

-Rest 5 miles (s) 4 miles (m-f) Rest 4-5 miles (s) or Rest Rest 7 miles (s)
+Rest5 miles (s)4 miles (m-f)Rest4-5 miles (s) or RestRest7 miles (s)

 End